-Windrowing pure vetch (versus mixures of vetch and cereal) is not commonly done and windrows need to be of sufficient bulk to prevent blowing around in strong winds.
-Cutting wide swathes, combining them in to a bulky windrow and rolling immediately using a 'cotton reel roller' to compact the windrow will reduce the risk of being blown around.
+Windrowing pure vetch (versus a mixture of cereal and vetch) is not commonly done and windrows need to be of sufficient bulk to prevent blowing around in strong winds.
+Cutting wide swaths combining them into a bulky windrow and rolling immediately using a 'cotton-reel roller' to compact the windrow will reduce the risk of being blown around.

-The advantages of windrowing for grain harvest are:
+The advantages of windrowing for grain harvest are.

-- Uniform maturity of the crop for harvest. - Earlier harvest at higher grain moisture content. - Early harvest to avoid seed staining from late rains. - Easier harvest with fewer losses when lodged. - Less pod splitting and shattering if rain. - Lower cutter bar height, especially in short crops, enabling lowest pods to be harvested. - Late-maturing weeds dried to enable earlier harvest. - Less loss from pod shatter than weather-delayed harvest of standing crop if harvest delayed. - Reduced snail contamination in the sample if windrowed late directly in front of the harvester. - Destruction of weed seeds when windrows are (hot) burnt.
+- Uniform maturity of the crop for harvest. - Earlier harvest at higher grain-moisture content. - Early harvest to avoid seed staining from late rains. - Easier harvest with fewer losses when lodged. - Less pod splitting and shattering if rain occurs. - Lower cutter bar height, especially in short crops, enabling lowest pods to be harvested. - Late-maturing weeds dried to enable earlier harvest. - Less loss from pod shatter than weather-delayed harvest of standing crop if harvest were delayed. - Reduced snail contamination in the sample if windrowed late directly in front of the harvester. - Destruction of weed seeds when windrows are (hot) burnt.